Virginia Guaranteed Admission Agreements

 If you transferred to another institution after leaving your GAA community college you are ineligible for GAA admission.
 We will be happy to consider you for regular transfer admission.

-YES.
-You are ineligible for GAA admission if you have been academically or non-academically suspended or dismissed from a college or university or have been convicted of a felony.
+Yes.
+You are ineligible for GAA admission if you have been academically or non-academically suspended or dismissed from a college or university.
 Mason will consider on a case-by-case basis these applications for regular transfer admission.
 NOTE: The University honors academic actions from other institutions and does not enroll students who are actively suspended or dismissed.

 Following this advice ensures the smoothest possible transition to Mason.
 It allows the Admissions Committee enough time to thoroughly review your application and offer you admission in a timely fashion such that you can take advantage of all of our exciting campus opportunities.